ansel86castro/Enterlib-Android/README.md

 - Additional set of Widgets

 # Maven Repository
 The library can be downloaded from [maven](https://dl.bintray.com/ansel86castro/enterlib).
-In addition to add the library to your project add an additional repository to your gradle file as shown below:
+In addition for adding the library to your project add an additional repository to your gradle file as shown below:

 ```gradle